danc1234/APCS-Final-Project/README.md

 Purple: immune to supermonkey plasma beams
 Lead: Immune to all regular darts.
+Camo: Only monkeys that are able to see camos are able to hit it(ninja)
+Regrow: able to layer its health up to its origin layer
 Moab: Blimp that has a lot more health than a regular bloon and splits into more bloons Red Blimp: A bigger and meaner blimp that has more health than a moab and splits into a moab